IntelliTect-Samples/EWU-CSCD396-2023-Fall/Assignment2.md

 - Key Vault Created ❌✅
 - Key Vault Secret Created ❌✅
-- Key Vault Access policy created for user 'jcurry@ewu.edu' with secret 'Get' permission ❌✅
+- Key Vault Access policy created for user 'jcurry9@ewu.edu' with secret 'Get' permission ❌✅
 - Web App Granted Access to Key Vault ❌✅
 - Reference key vault secret as an app setting on your web app where the app setting name is the secret name and the value references your secret using the secret uri ❌✅
   (https://learn.microsoft.com/en-us/azure/app-service/app-service-key-vault-references?tabs=azure-cli#source-app-settings-from-key-vault)